 If you are older than 65, 70 or 75 you may also be obligated to purchase the full insurance directly from the car rental company.
 All three ages are listed, as it varies depending on which rental car company you are using.
 It will likely be more expensive, but you will be covered.

 How long can I rent a car in Spain?

-- Many companies will only allow the maximum of a 28 day car rental, you may also have day limits for the insurance coverage from your credit card.
+- Many companies will only allow the maximum of a 28-day car rental, you may also have daily limits for the insurance coverage from your credit card.
 Check all of the details in advance.
-There are also companies which will rent a car to you for longer periods, but the daily rate often rises significantly when you pass that 28 day mark.
+There are also companies that will rent a car to you for longer periods, but the daily rate often rises significantly when you pass that 28-day mark.
 Some also have in their fine print, you must return the car every 2000 km, so these small details matter.

 How do I rent a car in Spain?

 What are the best tips to find deals for a rental car in Spain?

 To get the best deals on a rental car, there isn’t just one way to find the deals.
 I usually search for many ways and compare and play with the dates and times for the car rental.
 We usually search a few ways:

 - Directly with a car rental company.

 - We have rented via Gold Car many times from the Malaga Airport.
 This summer we rented June, July, and September and paid from €93 to €300 for each 28 day rental from them.
 This was the price only for the rental, excluding fuel policy or insurance.
 We needed to return the car and rent another every 28 days.
 We find if you are in their loyalty program they email you great deals.
 We have also used many others visa the aggregate option.

 - Sixt we’ve used them 2 times in Spain and they are pretty popular, save up to 10% on car rental worldwide